ncatlab/nlab-content/pages/1/1/6/3/3611/content.md

 * [[Clemens Berger]], [[Ieke Moerdijk]], _Axiomatic homotopy theory for operads_ Comment.
 Math.
 Helv.
 78 (2003), 805&#8211;831.
 {#BergerMoerdijkHomotopy}

-An explicit construction of cofibrant resolution in this model structure and its relation to the original constructon by Boardman and Vogt is in
+An explicit construction of cofibrant resolution in this model structure and its relation to the original constructon of the [[Boardman-Vogt resolution]] is in

 * [[Clemens Berger]], [[Ieke Moerdijk]], _The Boardman-Vogt resolution of operads in monoidal model categories_ , Topology 45 (2006), 807&#8211;849. ([pdf](http://math.unice.fr/~cberger/BV.pdf))
 {#BergerMoerdijkResolution}